Example Physical Function Scoring Table

 Getting Scores on the Same Metric

-The PROsetta Stone® project developed mathematical links between legacy measures and PROMIS® or Neuro-QoL™ scores.
+The PROsetta Stone® project developed mathematical links between legacy measures and PROMIS® or Neuro-QoL™ scores (see Schalet et al., 2021).
 This work takes a major step toward establishing the relationships between instruments that measure similar concepts.

 PROsetta Stone linking applies and compares multiple methodologies to place the scores of two measures on the same metric.
 The result is a cross-walk table that associates each possible score on a "legacy" measure to a T-score of the comparable PROMIS instrument.
 For example, as shown on the left in Helpful Resources , the summed SF-36 Physical Function Scores have been linked to PROMIS Physical Function T-scores.
 A person using the SF-36 would calculate a physical function summed score, then use the table to find the equivalent score on PROMIS Physical Function.

 The PROsetta Stone team has published results on depression, anxiety, physical function, pain, fatigue, and global health.
-See the list of many more measures that have linking tables here.
+Linked measures include FACT/FACIT, GAD-7, HOOS/KOOS, ODI, PHQ-9, SF-36, and many others.
 More information on methodology and related publications are on the PROsetta Stone project website.

 Depression Linking Tables